Yarbo responds after security flaws revealed in its lawn mowing robots

 The rebellious lawnmower: now also leaks your data 🤖

-Because it wasn't enough that the robot decided to prune the flowers instead of the lawn, now it turns out that anyone with a laptop and some time could spy on your conversations from the garden.
-Yarbo, at least, has had the decency to apologize before its machine becomes the neighborhood gossip.
-Of course, if your lawnmower starts whistling strange tunes, you'll know why.
+Because it wasn't enough that the robot decided to prune the flowers instead of the lawn, now it turns out that anyone with a laptop and some time could eavesdrop on your conversations from the garden.
+Yarbo, at least, had the decency to apologize before its machine becomes the neighborhood gossip.
+Of course, if your lawnmower starts whistling strange tunes, you know why.